← All post

 What if instead of asking ‘which TMS should we use?’ we asked ‘how should we architect our localization infrastructure?’

 The key insight is separation of concerns.
 Integrations to source systems serve a different purpose than translation workflow management.
 Vendor relationship management serves a different purpose than project execution.
-Quality measurement serves a different purpose than quality assurance.
+Quality measurement serves a different purpose than quality assurance to detect errors before releasing.
+The portals offered to internal customers shall be optimized towards the users and use cases rather than towards translation management.

 When these functions are conflated in one system, you get the gaps I’ve described.
 When they’re separated into purpose-built components that communicate through well-defined interfaces, you get flexibility and resilience.